Define custom governance rules using Spectral

 // module.exports = notInEnumeration;

-The following custom function named notInEnumeration is in a file named not_in_enumeration.
+In the following example, the custom function named notInEnumeration is in a file named not_in_enumeration.
 The filename is defined using the Name field when you create a custom function.

 Before the custom function, the createRulesetFunction Spectral function is imported into the file.
 This enables you to define the expected options in a JSON Schema to validate whether the provided options in your rule match specific criteria.